-Once PRHFA has completed the approval process, an Award Commitment Letter will be issued to the Applicant via email, and a copy will be sent to the Applicant's participating institution.
-The final award must be determined based on PRHFA's underwriting review criteria and, barring extraneous circumstances, will be limited to the minimum amount necessary to qualify for the mortgage loan needed by the Applicant to purchase a primary residence.
+Once PRHFA has completed the approval process, an Award Commitment Letter will be issued to the Applicant via email, and a copy will be sent to the Applicant's Participating Institution.
+The final award will be determined by PRHFA's underwriting review criteria pursuant to the terms of the Underwriting Review section of these Guidelines.